lissarubi/markpdf/README.md

 `markpdf myExemple.md --landscape`

 An example of Landscape format applied to MarkPDF is [this README in Landscape Format](https://github.com/edersonferreira/markpdf/blob/master/examples/landscape.pdf)

+## Using with Bootstrap

+MarkPDF accepts any Bootstrap class, like `w-100`, or `pr-5`.
+You can use divs, h1, h2,etc. in for file with Bootstrap, because MarkPDF will understand it.

 ## Switching Path